 I had extra money saved up for our summer gas needs, so we didn’t actually have to touch our vacation savings at all!
 Woo Hoo! < Picture me doing a happy dance!>

-I used Marriott Bonvoy points to pay for our 3 nights of hotel and that included a hot breakfast daily and evening hors d’oeurves & milk/chocolate milk/soft drinks/bottled water.
+I used Marriott Bonvoy points to pay for our 3 nights of hotel, and that included a hot breakfast daily and evening hours deserves & milk/chocolate milk/soft drinks/bottled water.

-They also have yogurt on the breakfast bar so I always grab one for my evening snack.
-Hubby on the other hand enjoys a few Cheetos or Freetos with a soft drink loaded with ice.
+They also have yogurt on the breakfast bar, so I always grab one for my evening snack.
+On the other hand, Hubby enjoys a few Cheetos or Fritos with a soft drink loaded with ice.

-I bring a kettle and an assortment of teas and boullions so that I can kick back & enjoy a hot cup of something with my snack before bedtime.
+I bring a kettle and an assortment of teas and billions so that I can kick back & enjoy a hot cup of something with my snack before bedtime.

 Budget Report #2

 April proved to be a busy month for us (and an expensive one too)!
-My husband finally got some overtime hours back, but it wasn’t until the end of April, so May will be better for income.
+My husband finally got some overtime hours back, but it wasn’t until the end of April that May will be better for income.

 Isn’t this always the way with home renovations!?

-Our ‘Everything Else’ category, this month, included cake supplies, clothing, birthday gifts, household items, holiday craft supplies and a weekend getaway to Kalahari with the kids.
+Our ‘Everything Else’ category included cake supplies, clothing, birthday gifts, household items, holiday craft supplies and a weekend getaway to Kalahari with the kids.

 Thankfully, we had some cash banked from last month, so we didn’t have to rely on credit cards, which is my new financial goal in life!